eugnsp/blog/12_2022_reduction.md

 };
 ```

-It computes an approximation of an integral over a finite range `[0, 10]` using the mid-point rule,
+The first functional computes a function value at some fixed point.
+The second one computes an approximation of an integral over a finite range `[0, 10]` using the mid-point rule,
 $$\int_0^{10} dx \ f(x) \approx \sum_{i = 0}^{9} f(i + 0.5).$$

 Generalization